We go a little bit crazy preserving the deliciousness of fresh apples. Here are 10 simple steps to walk you through how to can applesauce.

 |Style of Pack||Quart Size||0 – 1,000 ft||1,001 – 3,000 ft||3,001 – 6,000 ft||Above 6,000 ft|

 My water bath canner holds 7 jars.
 I generally have it filled about half-full with hot water.
 Put the jars in and then fill it the rest of the way with water.
 You want to make sure the lids are completely covered.
 Start the timer once a steady stream of steam is coming out from under the lid.
 You can also reduce the heat at this point, but make sure the water is still boiling inside.
 I reduce mine to about medium-high.
-(Because I process one batch right after another, I will remove about half the water in the water bath canner in between batches and fill it up with cold water so the water is now VERY warm, but not hot enough to shatter the jars, especially if they have been sitting and waiting their turn for awhile.)
+(Because I process one batch right after another, I will remove about half the water in the water bath canner in between batches and fill it up with cold water so the water is now VERY warm, but not hot enough to shatter the jars.
+This is especially if they have been sitting and waiting their turn for awhile.)

 After the jars have been processed, use the special jar tool to remove the jars from the water.
 You want to make sure the grippy, curved side is the side you are using to pick the jars up.
 The straight sides will make all your hard work crash to the floor.
 As you remove them, tip them just a bit so the water on top runs off and then set them in the cooling station cool for 24 hours before storing them.